 Mediation allows the parties to control the resolution of their disputes.
 Because the parties control the process, their views and concerns are heard and acknowledged.
 Mediation helps the parties to reach resolutions that they may not have considered or that may not be commonly used in court, which gives the parties a more beneficial outcome.
 In mediation, both parties reach their own agreement which helps limit future problems.
 A successful mediation can result in a quicker resolution of disputes at a lower cost.
-Court time is minimal as it is necessary for the approval of the mediated agreement rather than a contested hearing.
+Court time is minimal, as it is only necessary for the approval of the mediated agreement rather than a contested hearing.

 When do you Mediate a case?

 Mediation can be completed before your Family Court case is filed.
 Mediation is a less expensive alternative to litigation.
 If you would like to mediate your case before it goes to Court, and all parties agree, a mediation consultation is necessary.

 Mediation must be completed prior to a final hearing being scheduled in a contested case.
-A contested case is any case where the parties do not agree on at least one issue and the court must make a determination and ruling on the matter.
+A contested case is any case where the parties do not agree on at least one issue and the court must make a determination and issue a ruling on the issue.

 What does Mediation cost?

 The Mediator shall be paid a fee of $175.00 per hour per the rules, but mediators can charge higher fees based on experience.
 Parties should be prepared to pay for up to four hours of mediation when they arrive.
 Some mediations are scheduled for the full day and eight hours would be required.
 Court rules require the equal division of these fees unless otherwise agreed upon.
 Compensation is not contingent upon the success of the Mediator.